jeroenbouwman/CASCADe/docs/source/examples.rst

 GitLab repository, and should be installed (see above) in the directory defined by the ``CASCADE_STORAGE_PATH`` and other environment variables.
-The examples cover both HST and Spitzer data as well as an example for a Generic spectroscopic dataset, in this case an observation with the GMOS instrument on Gimini.
+The examples cover both HST and Spitzer data as well as an example for a Generic spectroscopic dataset, in this case an observation with the GMOS instrument on Gemini.

 Example 1a: Extracting a Spectroscopic Timeseries from HST WFC3 spectral images
 -------------------------------------------------------------------------------